szilard/datascience-latency/README.md

 There might also be a significant variation depending on the type/structure/shape of the data and numerous other factors.

-Anyway, there is a "pyramid of analytical tasks": each class is 1-2 orders of magnitude (10x-100x) more computational time than the one below.
+Anyway, there is certainly a "pyramid of analytical tasks": each class is 1-2 orders of magnitude (10x-100x) more computational time than the one below.
 Also sexiness and hype increases from bottom to top (from "janitorial" to "rock star"-like, though actually all these tasks are